 3. Group The Frequencies – train your ears to listen to the group of low frequencies, group of mid, and the group of high frequencies.

-4. Find The Focal Point – find the center of the mix, it is the rhythmic elements playing as the groove of the songs, allow your ears to hear other elements around the focal point.
+4. Find The Focal Point – find the center of the mix, it is the rhythmic elements playing as the groove of the songs

-5. Analyzed The Depth – like the 3-dimensional images, there is a sense of depth and space on every mix, by focus listening it helps your imagination to visualize that, it means your ears are now ready to start the mixing.
+5. Analyzed The Depth – like the 3-dimensional images, there is a sense of depth and space on every mix, if your listening focus helps you to visualize that, it means your ears are now ready to start your mixing hobby.
+If you want more information about mixing, check out this Tagalog video presentation about my mixing struggles.

 One thing I would not recommend doing immediately for the hobbyist is to find a list of the best bang for your home studio like audio interface and mics, etc. It much better to hone your mixing skill first, using other bands’ audio track and train your ears until your mix translates closer to your referenced mixed.

 From there, you can add more home studio stuff like audio interface and monitor speakers, if you want to make money from your hobby.
-Till the next blog my friend, and if you have any comments, please write down below, and don’t forget to join our list.
-Ciao!
+Till the next blog my friend, and if you have any comment, write it down below and subscribe to us.

 Join Our List: